ibm-cloud-docs/vpc/nlb-create.md

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).

-1. Store the following values in variables to be used in the API command:
+1. Store the following values in variables to be used in the API command.

-   * `ResourceGroupId` - First, get your resource group and then populate the variable:
+   * `ResourceGroupId` - First, get your resource group and then populate the variable.

     ```bash
     export ResourceGroupId=<your_resourcegroup_id>
     ```
     {: pre}

-1. Create a load balancer with a listener, pool, and attached server instances (pool members):
+1. Create a load balancer with a listener, pool, and attached server instances (pool members).

    ```bash
    curl -H "Authorization: $iam_token" -X POST